 When it comes to social media, TikTok is the hippest kid on the block.
 If you’re familiar with launching ads on the platform, give yourself a pat on the back — you’re way ahead of the game.

-Success on TikTok doesn’t come overnight, though.
+Success with TikTok advertising doesn’t come overnight, though.
 If you’re struggling to achieve impressions and engagement despite dedicating significant time, creative power, and resources, this post is for you: Check out these essential tips to optimize your TikTok ads and improve campaign performance.

 Psst: If you need help getting started — from setting up TikTok Ads Manager to launching your first campaign — check out this guide.